99.9%

 heroes a mere 5% chance of reaching the

+post-season.
 When the NHL shut down for the

 Four-Nation’s Tournament six weeks later, the